hackur/graphcool-examples/cli-demo/README.md

 }
 ```

-- query the new user:
+- query the new user

 ```graphql
 query {